 Before I moved to Tel Aviv from the Midwest last year, I had visited Israel twice before, so I had initial expectations of what to expect.
 Little did I know, however, that I would fall in love with this Mediterranean coastal city and all the wonderful things it has to offer.
-Tel Aviv is a place where history meets art and culture, Middle Eastern cuisine and global food delicacies converge, and hot sun beats down on sandy beaches.
+Tel Aviv is a place where history meets art and culture, Middle Eastern cuisine and global food delicacies converge, and the hot sun beats down on sandy beaches.

 Although Tel Aviv is generally on the pricier side, there are lots of inexpensive and free things to do.
 I’ve compiled a list of my tips, suggestions, and favorite things to keep you busy during your time in this wonderful Middle Eastern city.